orbit/orbit/README.md

 -  [Orbit Actors](actors/), a framework to write distributed systems using virtual actors.
 -  [Orbit Async](async/), async-await methods for the JVM.
 -  [Orbit Container](container/), a minimal inversion of control container for building online services.
--  [Orbit Tools](tools/), a set of tools to help simplify various tasks on the JVM.
+-  [Orbit Utils](utils/), a set of utils to help simplify various tasks on the JVM.
 -  [Orbit Web](web/), a lightweight HTTP and Websockets container for Orbit, powered by Jetty.
 -  [Orbit Commons](commons/), various common utilities used by Orbit.